First published on November 16, 2015

 Just grammar mistakes, forgotten periods, the EGAD your/you’re conundrum.

-I needed to make it go away or my eye wouldn’t stop twitching.
+I needed to make it go away so my eye would stop twitching.

-In going through old posts, I was re-living my life in a way and it was amazing.
+In going through old posts, I was re-living my life in a way and it was all kinds of amazing.

-I also went through old photo albums with the girls that week as well.
+Then I decided I wanted to go through old photo albums with the girls that week as well.

 I just felt like reminiscing.